 Mia and the White Lion is a movie that follows the story of a girl whose family returns to South Africa from London to run their family’s farm for animal habitat.
 While they’re there, a white lion cub (Charlie) is born that immediately bonds with the oldest child in the family, Mia.
-As the two grow up together, they become inseparable best friends that truly cannot stand to be apart.
+As the two grow up together, they become inseparable best friends.

 As Mia grows older and wiser, she begins to see that her father’s story doesn’t truly add up.
 After finding out that her beloved Charlie would be sold, Mia secretly follows her father as he takes one of their other lions to be sold to a hunting farm.
 Immediately upon arrival, Mia watches with her own eyes as one of the lions is heartlessly killed at point-blank range by a hunter.
 Her love for the animals, coupled with her heart for justice, drives her to liberate the animals in their family’s farm, and she and Charlie set out on the rescue mission of a lifetime, risking their lives for love and justice.